Commercial Greenhouse Design and Construction: A How-to Guide

 Shadehouses are designed just like greenhouses but covered entirely with shade cloth material.
 These cloths protect shade-loving plants from direct sunlight and heat.

-• Equipment Storage
+• Equipment storage

-• Office Space
+• Office space

-• Potting Areas
+• Potting areas

-Greenhouse Benches
+Benches

-Our greenhouse benches can come in portable and stationary options.
-Portable benches are great for those who want to consistently change up the flow and floor plan within their greenhouse.
-Stationary benches can also be a valuable addition to any Prospiant greenhouse owner.
-Stationary benches can be placed in rows and rows of continuous greenhouse benches are ideal for space maximization within retail greenhouses.
-Prospiant greenhouse cultivators can also utilize benches for research applications, plug growing, standard plant cultivation, and much more!
+Our greenhouse benches come in portable and stationary options.
+Portable benches are great for those who want to consistently change up the flow and floor plan within their greenhouse, such as in a retail garden center.

 Greenhouse Tables

-Greenhouse tables perform the same functions as their greenhouse bench counterparts, with the primary difference being available surface area.
 Greenhouse tables are often longer, wider, and further from the ground.
-Greenhouse tables are another popular option for retail greenhouses as they allow for easy product displays and simple floor plan possibilities.
+They are another popular option for retail greenhouses as they allow for easy product displays and simple floor plan possibilities.

-Greenhouse Shelving Racks
+Shelving Racks

-Greenhouse racks are another versatile growing and display solution that we offer.
-With greenhouse shelving racks, you can fully maximize your Prospiant greenhouse space, as the possibility of floor-to-ceiling plant storage becomes achievable.
-A three-tier greenhouse rack can provide triple the amount of space compared to a greenhouse bench of the same size.
 While these racks are great for space maximization, they are less common in retail applications as many business owners often gravitate to more open and easily accessible floor plans.

 Greenhouse Flooring Options

-With commercial greenhouses, there are a wide variety of flooring options out there.
+There is a wide variety of flooring options out there for commercial greenhouses.
 With so many different types of greenhouse flooring available, making a decision about which is best for your space can be challenging.
-The top greenhouse flooring options include:

-• Concrete Slab Greenhouse Flooring: An ideal greenhouse floor option is a poured concrete floor.
-An insulated concrete floor could be even more beneficial.
-Concrete foundations are easy to walk on, and if the floors are correctly poured, they will be able to drain away any excess water.
-Concrete floors will reflect light while retaining heat.
+Concrete foundations are easy to walk on, and if the floors are correctly poured, they will drain away any excess water.
+Concrete floors also reflect light while retaining heat.
 The material is also easy to clean, so you can quickly sweep up and keep your commercial greenhouse tidy.

 • Vinyl Greenhouse Flooring: Commercial vinyl flooring is becoming quite popular in the greenhouse world.
 This durable and stylish flooring option comes in many different styles, allowing you to get the perfect look for your space.
-Another benefit of vinyl flooring for a greenhouse is that it is virtually effortless to clean.
-All you need is a simple broom and mop to keep the floors looking as good as they did on install day.

 • Brick Greenhouse Flooring: Bricks are porous and can be great for flooring in a greenhouse.
 Considering how effectively brick can absorb water, it is also a material that can help you keep humidity levels just right.